 Today, photo etching has become the technology of choice for manufacturers in a host of industry sectors looking for precise, complex and feature-rich metal parts and components.

 The technology not only copes well with difficult geometries, but it allows design engineers enormous flexibility, facilitating the tweaking of designs right up to the point of manufacture.
 A key reason for this is that the tooling for photo etching is digital, inexpensive to produce and therefore inexpensive to alter right up to the point of manufacture.

 Most industry sectors take advantage of photo etching’s ability to mass produce hugely intricate, thin metal parts at a fraction of the cost of using alternative metal machining technologies.
 Unlike in other processes, the cost of digital tooling for photo etching does not increase as part complexity increases, which stimulates innovation, as design engineers focus on optimised part functionality rather than cost.

 Photo etching can work to extremely exacting tolerances and has the advantage of being able to produce parts with different geometries at the same time on a single metal sheet.
 This ability to be able to produce many part types in one production run is the key to the enormous cost savings inherent in the process.

-The process is also agnostic to the metal being processed, can be applied to tough to work titanium and also to metals that would be either too conductive, too fragile, or too thin to be formed using stamping and laser cutting.
+The process is also suitable for almost any metal, can be applied to tough to work titanium and also to metals that would be either too conductive, too fragile, or too thin to be formed using stamping and laser cutting.